saaspegasus/django-vite-tailwind-starter/README.md

 ## Development

-For development, you'll need to run **two servers** simultaneously.
+For development, you'll need to run both Django and Vite simultaneously.
 You can use the `./scripts.dev.sh` file to do this in a single command:

 ```bash